rwl93/cei-presentation-template/README.md

 # Duke CEI Presentation Template w/ Beamer

-Here is the Duke CEI template that I use to create presentations with LaTeX's beamer package. [./update.tex](The update.tex) file is the presentation file that should be edited. [./preamble.tex](The preamble.tex) file contains the title page and imports various latex packages that are commonly used.
+Here is the Duke CEI template that I use to create presentations with LaTeX's beamer package. [update.tex](The update) file is the presentation file that should be edited. [preamble.tex](The preamble) file contains the title page and imports various latex packages that are commonly used.

 ## Directory structure for Multiple Presentations